jaybhavsar555/JustScanIt/README.md

 Various shopkeeper sells different product by this scanning app user will experienced new enormies while buying their products.

-There are various method for a user to campare and get the best product value from the different seller.
+There are various method for a user to compare and get the best product value from the different seller.
 They are not just scanning but also get the whole product elicitation in that barcode as well.